Crimean Bridge: On Crimea and Russia

 The road bridge, opened in 2018, quickly overtook the Kerch Strait ferry as a preferred route of communication between Crimea and Russia.
 In its first 12 hours of operation the bridge broke the traffic record of the ferry, which had been established in August 2017.
 After the bridge was opened for trucks in October 2018, truck transportation via the ferry virtually ceased.
 After the first full year of operation (May 2018 – May 2019) the road bridge had served three times more traffic than the Kerch Strait ferry had served in the whole of 2017.

-Since the road bridge is free of charge, in contrast to the ferry, it is claimed that users of the bridge saved more than 16 billion rubles.
+Since the road bridge is free of charge, in contrast to the ferry, it is claimed that users of the bridge saved more than 16 billion roubles.
 The bridge is said to have contributed to an increase of the number of tourists visiting the Crimea, with bridge traffic peaking in the summer months – on 5 August 2018 the bridge broke a single-day record for car traffic, with 32,000 vehicles crossing the span, followed by over 33,000 vehicles on 12 August that year and over 35,000 a year later.
 The long roadway with few diversions occasionally becomes congested, with long traffic queues.

 A fall in the price of retail goods in Crimea, which was expected to occur after the opening of the road bridge, did not happen.
 According to the local Russian administration, this situation persists because large retail groups are not operating in Crimea due to either risk of being sanctioned or because they deem Crimea a "logistic dead end", although there were expectations that the opening of the rail bridge would eventually contribute to a decrease in price of certain goods.